VladChat/luggage-scale/blog_src/content/posts/2025/10/breaking-down-new-report-on-extremist-political-violence-luggage-scale-no-batter.md

 - Packability: Many models fold or tuck into a side pocket.
 They’re lighter than carrying spare batteries or a charger for a digital scale.
 - Sustainability: Fewer disposable cells and less e-waste.
 Small wins add up.

-If you’re looking for a straightforward, everyday tool, explore our portable options: <a href="https://www.luggage-scale.com/products/handheld-luggage-scale">Handheld Luggage Scales for Any Trip</a>.
+If you’re looking for a straightforward, everyday tool, explore our portable options: Handheld Luggage Scales for Any Trip.
 A reliable, no-battery design is one less thing to think about, especially when the rest of your itinerary is busy.

 ## What to Watch in the Months Ahead